 There are several IT security improvements every business can make without spending money or signing up for a service.
 While these improvements alone aren’t enough to consider your business secure, nor build a security program around, they still are critical to any cybersecurity program.
 The only thing they would require is a little bit of time to implement and your organization’s willingness to change or tweak some processes.

 Pro-Tip #1: Eliminate RDP Vulnerabilities To Protect Your Business

 The first suggestion is to make sure you do not have any remote desktop protocol (RDP) ports open on your network.
 Whenever Net Friends is called in to clean up after a ransomware attack, we’ve observed that attacks on RDP are the #1 factor associated with the start of ransomware attacks on small businesses.

-The best place to start is having a written company policy that prohibits RDP at your business.
-There are multiple alternative ways to remotely connect to a server, and RDP is just too vulnerable, often targeted by cyber criminals, and too expensive to appropriately secure and monitor.
+The best place to start is to have a written company policy that prohibits RDP at your business.
+There are multiple alternative ways to remotely connect to a server, and RDP is just too vulnerable, often targeted by cybercriminals, and too expensive to appropriately secure and monitor.

 Pro-Tip #2: Implement an Acceptable Use Policy

 Another suggestion is to adopt an Acceptable Use Policy (AUP) and train every staff member in your business to follow guidelines for the appropriate use of technology assets.
 An AUP is typically a few pages that outline your business’ security principles and requirements and usually requires a signature to confirm that each employee agrees to abide by it.

 This policy should cover how data needs to be protected, how passwords are to be handled and used, and various practices that you expect an employee to engage in that promote a secure computing work environment.

 The third suggestion is to create a policy that requires additional verification whenever someone requests assistance resetting a password, getting around a multi-factor authentication control, or doing anything that bypasses the standard authentication controls you have in place.